Welcome back, Mr. Smith!

 Registration is now open for our SHS cheerleading clinic.
 This is for any Dent County kids in grades K-6th.
 Scan the QR code to get registered by January 23rd.

-21 days ago, Robyn Taylor
+2 months ago, Robyn Taylor

 This is a flyer picturing SHS cheerleaders.
 It includes a QR code to register for the Cheer Clinic.